-During the third quarter of 2020 Hudson River Park Trust (HRPT) completed the construction phase of the Pier 26 Project.
-Work on all the in-water construction and upland construction activities were completed during the quarter.
-The park was open to the public on September 30, 2020.
+Hudson River Park Trust (HRPT) completed the construction phase of the Pier 26 Project in the third quarter of 2020.
+The park was opened to the public on September 30, 2020.
 Approximately 60 temporary jobs were created while approximately \$1,000,000 was paid to MWBE subcontractors throughout the implementation of the project.
-No reimbursement requests were paid from this grant activity this past quarter.
-However the City of New York has paid \$8,400,000 in reimbursement requests to date and Citigroup has paid \$9,050,000.
-These are the two other funding agencies on the project.